morescode-pm/portfolio/_posts/2025-08-02-hellofresh-reddit.md

 <img src="/assets/images/reddit-hellofresh/6-firstbert.png">

 The first run of this gave us some really crappy topic categories.
 This is because our text still has 'stop words' - very generic common words that should just be left out because they don't add to the topic.
-We can clean that with:
+We can clean that with a stopword dictionary from nltk with some specific additions in {} :

 ```python
 from nltk.corpus import stopwords